lcapossio/fresca/README.md

 ### Libraries

-This project uses three libraries which can be found in the *'lib'* directory.
-These libraries have been modified slightly and are property of their respective owners
+This project uses libraries which can be found in the *'lib'* directory.
+These libraries are property of their respective owners
 The third-party libraries used are:
-* DFR_Key (for analog keypad)
+* DFR_Key (for analog keypad) (modified)
+* TM1637-1.1.0_7seg (for 7-segment display controller)
 * OneWire (for DS1820)
-* TM1637-1.1.0_7seg (for 7-segment display controller)
 * DHT from Adafruit industries (for DHT22)

 Grab them and install them in your Arduino IDE (you don't need to do this if you are building from platformio or Arduino-Makefile)